-Fuel additive developer Clariant Refinery Services has opened a new crude and fuel oil laboratory in Bradford, the UK.
+Clariant Refinery Services opens new crude and fuel oil laboratory in UK

 The new lab, which will focus on applications for transport and storage, will support a technical services team equipped to address challenges experienced by refineries, storage terminals, pipeline provider and logistics companies around the globe.

 Featuring a wide range of testing facilities and modern methods of crude oil analysis and performance testing, the new lab will enable Clariant to develop new and customised pour point depressant solutions for the downstream and midstream sector.